getlantern/lantern-android/README.md

 </manifest>
 ```

-If everything goes OK, you'll have two buttons and you can start `flashlight`
+If everything goes OK, you'll have two buttons and you can start `lantern`
 by touching the *startProxyButton*.

 ![Deploy to a device](https://cloud.githubusercontent.com/assets/385670/5712899/db6ddb34-9a7b-11e4-8841-6b6b12e46c27.png)